DAnikeyev/DKey.ObsidianSecondBrain/Programming/CSharp/Task.md

 - They encapsulate asynchronous operations, making it easy to write code that performs non-blocking work.
 - Tasks can return results using `Task<TResult>` and enable composition through continuations (e.g., using ContinueWith or [async](async.md) / [await](await.md)).
-- They integrate with cancellation tokens, exception handling, and progress reporting, simplifying the implementation of robust asynchronous workflows.
+- They integrate with [Cancellation Token](Cancellation%20Token.md)s, exception handling via [System.AggregateException](System.AggregateException.md), and progress reporting, simplifying the implementation of robust asynchronous workflows.
-- By default, tasks run on the thread pool; however, you can control task scheduling if needed.
+- By default, tasks run on the [ThreadPool](ThreadPool.md); however, you can control task scheduling if needed.
--

 >[!Info]
 > If throws an exception, the exception is thrown on the thread that is waiting for the task to complete.
 Exception is thrown when the task is awaited.